1. SawsReviewed

 Electric pole saw

-This is always the great debate with a pole saw.
-Both power and manual versions have their strengths, but also a few limitations.
+This is always the ongoing debate when it comes to pole saws.
+Both manual and powered versions have their own advantages, but also come with a few trade-offs.

-Manual pole saws are the more traditional of the two and often come with both a saw blade for larger branches and clippers that can be used to snip off smaller branches a little over an inch thick.
+Manual pole saws are the more traditional option and usually come with both a saw blade for thicker branches and clippers for smaller branches that are just over an inch in diameter.

 Blade Size